daWieser/registrierkasse/README.md

 When an officer of the financial police checks the POS, it is necessary to create a empty receipt with this product.
 ![screenshot with Nullbeleg](./pos_registrierkasse/static/description/rskv_2.png)

+This module also provides an automated task (cron job) which creates the monthly Nullbeleg.
+It is highly recommended to configure this job to run during non-business hours to avoid interfering with active POS sessions.

 ### Datenerfassungsprotokoll
 According to Austrian law, all receipts need to be exported and backed up once per quarter.
 To do this, you can export the Datenerfassungsprokoll once for every POS.
 ![screenshot with Datenerfassungsprotokoll](./pos_registrierkasse/static/description/rskv_3.png)